Love in the Time of Corona

 Love in the Time of Corona is an American romantic comedy television miniseries created by Joanna Johnson that premiered on Freeform on August 22, 2020.
 The title is a play on the title of the novel Love in the Time of Cholera.
+The series was removed from Hulu on May 26, 2023.

 Premise

 Love in the Time of Corona follows lives of people who are looking for "love, sex and connection" during the COVID-19 pandemic while social distancing.